lazykern/multi-party-lottery/README.md

 A smart contract for a lottery system that allows multiple parties to participate in a lottery.
 The system is divided into multiple stages, each stage has a specific purpose and rules.
 The lottery is designed to be fair and transparent to all participants.

+The contract is deployed on the Sepolia testnet at the address [0xe2dea45a974022223fbadb26423222b02cbf13f4](https://sepolia.etherscan.io/address/0xe2dea45a974022223fbadb26423222b02cbf13f4).

+## Note

+This project is a part of the Blockchain Engineering course at [Kasetsart University](https://www.ku.ac.th/).

 ## Mechanism

 ### Contract Stages